InfernoTsugikuni/Qt-Blaze/README.md

 ## Installation

 ### Method 1: Copy Files
-1. Copy `CustomWindow.h` to your project
+1. Copy `QtBlaze.h` to your project
 2. Include it in your source files
 3. Make sure to include the `.moc` file for Q_OBJECT classes